 Belman recently engineered and manufactured seven High Temperature Expansion Bellows, this was a noteworthy order due to the special materials involved.
+The material alloy 188 – same material as used for mars equipment.
 The Expansion Bellows will be installed in an innovative green energy solution for the shipping industry, thereby making this also a highly interesting and environmentally friendly project.
 The client is very experienced in designing these types of systems but for this project needed expert advice on the Expansion Bellows.

 Client challenge – Design temperature 900°C (1652°F)